raisa-d/the-100-rpg/README.md

 ## Bugs

-Currently, there are two knowns: One where loading a saved game may cause the inventory functionality to stop working, preventing access to inventory item actions.
-The game will crash if you choose 0 as your crime choice.
+Currently, there are two known bugs:
+1. Loading a saved game may cause the inventory functionality to stop working, preventing access to inventory item actions.
+2. The game will crash if you choose 0 as your crime choice.
 The development team is working to resolve these issues.

 ## Inspiration